How to Register a Company in Malaysia

 4 Reasons why incorporating in Malaysia could be a wise decision

-If you are thinking of expanding your business into Malaysia, here is FOUR reasons why it would prove to be a wise choice.
+If you are thinking of expanding your business into Malaysia, here are FOUR reasons why it would prove to be a wise choice.

 Comparatively, Malaysia is possibly one of the easiest places for businesses to incorporate.
-Malaysia’s effort to reform —policy enhancements and procedural improvements — over the past few years have increased efficiencies and reduced the waiting time involved with registration and permit application processes.
-Registration of a new business takes between 5-10 days and employment permits for expatriates will be processed within 5 working days.
+Malaysia’s efforts to reform—policy enhancements and procedural improvements—over the past few years have increased efficiencies and reduced the waiting time involved with registration and permit application processes.
+Registration of a new business takes 5-10 days, and employment permits for expatriates are processed within 5 working days.
+Find out the steps on How to register a company in Malaysia.

-Operationally and financially Malaysia builds a strong case for itself.
-It boasts one of the lowest start-up costs compared to the other Asia Pacific countries.
-This is largely driven by its low property rental rates and generally low minimum wage.
+Operationally and financially, Malaysia has built a strong case for itself.
+It boasts one of the lowest start-up costs compared to the other Asia Pacific countries, as shown by its 17.5 days and 11.1% of income per capita2 required to start a business.
+This is largely driven by its low property rental rates, with an average gross rental yield of 5.16%3, and its generally low minimum wage.

-Knight Frank currently estimates supply of office space in Kuala Lumpur (KL) city is 58.26 million sq ft, followed by KL fringe with 29.43 million sq ft and Selangor with 23.91 million sq ft.
-This brings the total to 111.60 million sq ft2 with affordable average office rental rate at RM5.55 psf2.
+Knight Frank currently estimates the supply of office space in Kuala Lumpur (KL) city is 58.33 million sq ft, followed by KL fringe with 30.31 million sq ft and Selangor with 26.09 million sq ft, which brings the total to 114.73 million sq ft4.

-In addition to low office rental rates, businesses can operate economically because of Malaysia’s relatively low minimum wage, which sits at RM1,200 (US$286) per month.
+In addition to low office rental rates, businesses can operate economically because of Malaysia’s relatively low minimum wage, which sits at RM1,288.35 (US$275.235) per month.

 incorporating in Malaysia

-These DTAs, outline the treatment of income or profits earned outside of Malaysia by Malaysian businesses and within Malaysia by foreign-owned businesses.
-On that note, businesses in Malaysia are protected against the possibility of a singular income being subject to two countries’ tax simultaneously.
+These DTAs outline the treatment of income or profits earned outside Malaysia by Malaysian businesses and within Malaysia by foreign-owned businesses.
+On this note, companies in Malaysia are protected against the possibility of a singular income being subject to two countries’ taxes simultaneously.
 The double taxation agreement also provides taxpayers with certainty about their tax treatment.
 In the event of an absent DTA, businesses are still eligible for tax relief through the foreign tax credit.

 03 The Locals are Ready to Buy

 When shortlisting a country for your business expansion plans, qualifying your list of countries based on their economic strength is an excellent place to start.
-A country’s GDP is the best measure to assess its’ overall economic strength because it is closely connected with the country’s average consumer purchasing power.
-Malaysia’s GDP is expected to reach US$359 Billion by the end of 20213 with a healthy growth rate of 3.0% – 4.0%.4
+A country’s GDP is the best measure to assess its overall economic strength because it is closely connected with the country’s average consumer purchasing power.
+Malaysia’s total nominal GDP is expected to reach US$710 billion by 2030 and US$1 trillion by 20356, with a healthy growth rate of 4.0% – 4.5%7.

 Malaysia has been growing economically in tandem with global trends.
-In line with the Industrial Revolution 4.0 (IR4.0) adoption, it has introduced its own National 4IR Policy – a broad, overarching national policy that drives coherence in transforming the socioeconomic development of the country through ethical use of 4IR technologies.
+In line with the adoption of Industrial Revolution 4.0 (IR4.0), it has introduced its own National 4IR Policy.
+This broad, overarching national policy drives coherence in transforming the socioeconomic development of the country through the ethical use of 4IR technologies, such as Artificial Intelligence, Blockchain, and the Internet of Things.

-While there are limited restrictions on foreign ownerships in certain strategic sectors, the Malaysian government encourages inflow of foreign investments.
-This is apparent in the incremental liberalization of equity conditions by various government agencies and the broad range of attractive incentives to entice new foreign investments and promote local start-ups.
-These incentives range from generous tax exemptions and allowance to grants.
+While there are limited restrictions on foreign ownership in certain strategic sectors, the Malaysian government encourages the inflow of foreign investments.
+This is apparent in the incremental liberalisation of equity conditions by various government agencies and the broad range of attractive incentives to entice new foreign investments and promote local start-ups.
+These incentives range from generous tax exemptions and allowances to grants.

 Depending on your business, you might even be eligible for specific grants and incentives aimed at supporting innovation or projects that contribute strategically to the country’s economy and industries.
 Having a good knowledge of these incentives and how they may apply to you will allow you to maximise your business potential and put you on the fast track to success.
 Here are 5 grants that might be helpful as you incorporate in Malaysia.

-The Malaysian government also has a dedicated agency – the Malaysian Investment Development Authority (“MIDA”) to help facilitate your new venture into the country.
+The Malaysian government also has a dedicated agency, the Malaysian Investment Development Authority (“MIDA”), to help facilitate your international expansion strategy into the country.
+Besides the ease and low cost of incorporation, Malaysia also offers other advantages for businesses, including:

 business expansion support